validide/logger/docs/index.md

 var loggerOptions = new loggerNs.LoggerOptions();
 loggerOptions.name = 'MyDemoAppLogger'; // In case we have multiple instances of loggers we can give each a different name. loggerOptions.reporter = logsReporter;
-loggerOptions.minimumLevel = loggerNs.LogLevel.Trace; // The minimum level we should log.
+loggerOptions.minimumLevel = developmentMode ? loggerNs.LogLevel.Trace : loggerNs.LogLevel.Warning; // The minimum level we should log.
 loggerOptions.enrichers.push(valuesEnricher);
 var logger = new loggerNs.Logger(loggerOptions);